forum tonight, I’m arriving alive and alight. // CLOSED 2/2

 Deleted user

 Sol continues watching, silent as they conversate.
 The conversation wasn't going great, but it was a start he supposed.
-He began to pull up a few tabs in case something went south, continuing to observe from behind his book.
+He began to pull up a few tabs in case something went south, continuing to observe from behind his grimoire.

 @Morals-are-for-mortals language